-4. COST-BENEFIT ANALYSIS AND THE COST-BENEFIT CRITERION
+5. COST-BENEFIT ANALYSIS AND THE COST-BENEFIT CRITERION

 Decisionmaking is often described as a weighing of benefits against costs if the benefits and costs are interpreted in the broad sense of referring to all kinds of advantages and disadvantages of different decision alternatives.
-Sometimes risk is considered as a cost, sometimes as a separate dimension.
+Sometimes risk is considered as a cost, sometimes as a separate dimension; however, it is a cost, since we are willing to pay to avoid it.
 Comparisons of various alternatives in terms of benefit-cost-risk can therefore be considered a general framework of analysis (Dror 1975).
 Nevertheless, when the term cost-benefit analysis is used, it usually refers to a somewhat simplified type of analysis, well known to economists, and having its origin in welfare economics.